xds0112/5G_based_Link_level_Integrated_Sensing_and_Communication_Simulator/README.md

-## SLS-for-Integrated Sensing and Communication
+## 5G-based System-level Integrated Sensing and Communication Simulator
 System Level Simulator for NR-based Integrated Sensing and Communication (ISAC) Network.
 Focuses on the Physical (PHY) layer only.